Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Accidental Exposure in Children

-Even a used Flector Patch contains a large amount of diclofenac epolamine (as much as 170 mg).
-The potential therefore exists for a small child or pet to suffer serious adverse effects from chewing or ingesting a new or used Flector Patch.
-It is important for patients to store and dispose of Flector Patch out of the reach of children and pets.
+Even a used Flector contains a large amount of diclofenac epolamine (as much as 170 mg).
+The potential therefore exists for a small child or pet to suffer serious adverse effects from chewing or ingesting a new or used Flector.
+It is important for patients to store and dispose of Flector out of the reach of children and pets.

 Oral Nonsteroidal Anti-inflammatory Drugs